 - A hugely experienced and qualified team of professionals that include doctors, psychiatrists, therapists, nurses, dieticians, acupuncturists, herbalists, trauma specialists and equine specialists.

 - Rehab and therapy programmes that are fully approved by the Care Quality Commission, which independently regulates all of the health and social care services in the UK.

 - 24/7 care on our inpatient drug rehab programme

-- Family programmes on a bespoke basis, to ensure that family and friends are ready to support each patient in the right way as they undergo change.
+- Family programmes on a bespoke basis, to ensure that family and friends are ready to support each patient in the right way as they change.

 - Treatment programmes that also tackle co-occurring process additions such as co-dependency, gambling and sex.

-- Guided visits for friend and family.
+- Guided visits for friends and family.